Top 5 Library Story Times on the Main Line

 4. Paoli Library Story Time (Tredyffrin Public Library)

 The Tredyffrin Public Library's Paoli branch runs a free weekly story time for children from birth through age 6.
-Librarians read picture books, lead simple songs, and finish with a craft — a slightly longer format than some programs, which gives older preschoolers and kindergarteners something to take home.
-The Paoli branch serves the eastern Chester County side of the Main Line, making it a convenient option for families in Malvern, Berwyn, and Devon who want something a bit further west.
+Librarians read picture books, lead simple songs, and finish with a craft.
+It's a slightly longer format than some programs, which gives older preschoolers and kindergarteners something to take home.
+The Paoli branch serves the eastern Chester County side of the Main Line.
+Convenient for families in Malvern, Berwyn, and Devon.

 Paoli Library Story Time